 The first 2 entities are fairly straightforward to understand the criticality of their protection as their compromise would spell the total loss of your valuable assets.
-Most hardware wallets aim to solve the protection of the first, while the second is getting less attention, quite odd considering its devastating consequence if happened.
+Most hardware wallets aim to solve the protection of the first, while the second is getting less attention, quite odd considering its devastating consequence if it happened.
 The entity 3 is less obvious but has increasingly become a concern.
 For some people entity 3 is the all consuming issue at the top of their priority list.

 Due to their critical importance, there has been a wealth of hardware products addressing various aspects of the crypto coins and their associated wallets.

-Our Counterseal technology focuses primary on the attacks on the first 2 critical secrets.
+Our Counterseal technology focuses primarily on the attacks on the first 2 critical secrets.
 We provide much more flexible protection to your crypto assets than hardware wallets and solve the second hot potato issue as well.
 For the protection of the third intangibles, we will touch upon it only briefly.
 For a complete privacy and security infrastructure, you will find interesting those technologies and tools offered at our ai-fi.net web site.

 A seal is traditionally used to close records by any type of fastening that must be broken before access can be obtained, producing an impression upon wax, wafer, or some other substance capable of being impressed.
 It is not a secret preserving (encryption) method but a tamper resistant mechanism employed during the delivery of sensitive information, against which there are many known attacks.
-The invention of the "counterseal" scheme in the 18th century provides a robust improvement over single wax seal method by adopting a redundant pairs working together to ward off the "hot knife" attack.
+The invention of the "counterseal" scheme in the 18th century provides a robust improvement over the single wax seal method by adopting redundant pairs working together to ward off the "hot knife" attack.
 You may be interested in taking a read of a brief historical background of the counterseal in the Appendix.

 The nomenclature "counterseal" used here simply indicates the arrangement that two independent "signers" are required to create a single Bitcoin transaction signature.
 It is not based on the popular multi-signature scheme producing multiple signatures, but an application of the latest Threshold Signature technology to the Ai-Fi Counterseal Wallet.
 It is the modern software realization of the old counterseal method with the added advantage of placing those two logical seals separately and independently in order to avoid single points of failure.
-In the context of the cryptography, the individual "seal" is implemented by a pair of crypto key "shares" each consisting of a private and a public components.
+In the context of cryptography, the individual "seal" is implemented by a pair of crypto key "shares" each consisting of a private and a public component.
 The components of all linked seals jointly produce the public key for a single wallet account, whereas the private key shares remain physically distributed over multiple devices without ever needing to be joined for producing the private key.
 Those private keys or key components are therefore never exposed simultaneously and used only for producing "signature shares", which are pieced together at the end of signing rounds to create the transaction signatures for the wallet.
-Otherwise put, the private keys in a Counterseal Wallet is nowhere to be retrieved or stolen and signatures are rendered without the need to explicitly reproduce the private keys.
-The initial key shares generation is described in the appendix.
+Otherwise put, the private keys in a Counterseal Wallet are nowhere to be retrieved or stolen and signatures are rendered without the need to explicitly reproduce the private keys.
+The initial key share generation is described in the appendix.